-(b) Notwithstanding subsection (a) of this section, any person who, having procured an absent voter's official ballot or ballots, shall willfully neglect or refuse to return the same as provided in §3-3-1 et seq. of this code, or who shall otherwise willfully violate any of the provisions of said that article three of this chapter, is guilty of a misdemeanor and, on conviction thereof, shall be fined not more than \$250, or confined in jail for not more than three months.
-If the clerk of the county commission of any county, or any member of the board of ballot commissioners, or any member of the board of canvassers refuses or neglects to perform any of the duties required of him or her by any of the provisions of §3-3-1 et seq., §3-5-1 et seq., and §3-6-1 et seq. of this code relating to voting by absentees or discloses to any other person or persons how any absent voter voted, he or she shall, in each instance, be guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than \$500, or confined in jail.
+6 (b) Notwithstanding subsection (a) of this section, any person who, having procured an 7 absent voter's official ballot or ballots, shall willfully neglect or refuse to return the same as 8 provided in §3-3-1 et seq. of this code, or who shall otherwise willfully violate any of the provisions 9 of said §3-3-1 et seq. of this code, is guilty of a misdemeanor and, on conviction thereof, shall be 10 fined not more than \$250, or confined in jail for not more than three months.
+If the clerk of the 11 county commission of any county, or any member of the board of ballot commissioners, or any 12 member of the board of canvassers refuses or neglects to perform any of the duties required of 13 him or her by any of the provisions of §3-3-1 et seq., §3-5-1 et seq., and §3-6-1 et seq. of this code 14 relating to voting by absentees or discloses to any other person or persons how any absent voter 15 voted, he or she shall, in each instance, be guilty of a misdemeanor and, upon conviction thereof, 16 shall be fined not more than \$500, or confined in jail for not more than six months.

-(c) Except when a voter with a disability requires assistance in voting as provided in §3-1-34 and §3-3-5 of this code, any person who willfully marks or enters selections on another person's ballot without the consent or knowledge of the voter of the ballot is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than \$250, or confined in jail for not more than three months.
+(c) Except when a voter with a disability requires assistance in voting as provided in §3-134 and §3-3-5 of this code, any person who willfully marks or enters selections on another person's ballot without the consent or knowledge of the voter of the ballot is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than \$250, or confined in jail for not more than three months.